Reservoir Safety Reform Programme Information Page

 We are currently reviewing recommended changes to the management arrangements for reservoir safety.
 This includes improvements to systems that ensure operation, maintenance, monitoring and surveillance are being effectively delivered.
 The review is also looking to update the existing record and information keeping requirements to streamline data management practices and improve efficiency, and effectiveness.

 Reservoir safety management system reforms are closely linked to the hazard classification proposals.
 The complexity of the system and level of reservoir engineer involvement is likely to be in proportion to the risk posed by the reservoir.
-System development will also take account of ongoing stakeholder consultation and research into the application of reservoir on-site emergency plans.
-A presentation of the analysis from this research will be held for stakeholders in summer 2024.

 Reservoir engineer reforms